Most production incidents are architecture problems that became visible too late.

 The gap in the current stack

-The tools that exist today address adjacent problems:
+The tools that exist today address adjacent but fundamentally different problems.

-Static analysis (SonarQube, ESLint, Semgrep) checks code quality at the file level — complexity, duplication, known vulnerability patterns.
-Doesn’t analyze cross-module structure.
-Doesn’t compute propagation cost.
-Doesn’t know if a module is a hub.
+Static analysis (SonarQube, ESLint, Semgrep) checks code quality at the file level — cyclomatic complexity, duplication, known vulnerability patterns, style violations.
+It operates at the wrong level of abstraction for architecture.
+It doesn’t analyze cross-module structure.
+It doesn’t compute propagation cost.
+It doesn’t know whether a module is a hub in the dependency graph or an isolated leaf.
+A codebase can score perfectly on SonarQube while harboring catastrophic architectural coupling.

 Manual architecture review works, but doesn’t scale.
-It’s expensive, infrequent, and depends on the senior engineers who have the system in their heads.
+It’s expensive, infrequent, and depends on the senior engineers who carry the system in their heads.
 When those engineers leave, the knowledge goes with them.

-Architecture observability fills the space between these tools.
+Architecture observability fills the space between all of these.
 It treats the codebase as a graph, computes structural properties continuously, and makes them actionable — in CI, in pull requests, in dashboards that update with every commit.

 What changes when you measure architecture